 CRACKING THE SWORD

 Foppish, pre-anorexic and all too often spotless in cream-colored trousers and straw hat, Laurence Harvey, usually one of moviedom’s most reliable contemporary cads, is ridiculously miscast as South Carolina’s Lieutenant Col. William Barret Travis in the John Wayne 1960 epic The Alamo.
-But he has one quick bit that may make this flag-waving botch worth seeing: when the Alamo is being overrun by Santa Anna’s troops and they’re shooting or bayonetting one American hero after another in Wayne-directed kissoffs, and knowing his own end is near after being stabbed and pumped with a few rounds of rifle fire, Harvey cracks his sword over his knee and throws half of it at his killers.
-It’s shameful to laugh so hard, but we have to be very thankful.
-(Harvey didn’t take any guff from Wayne who, half-jokingly calling his co-star “the English fag,” not only liked him but also enjoyed that he had fine wines, champagne and caviar delivered to the Texas hellhole they were shooting in and became an imbiber of Bullshot, Harvey’s specialty made from vodka, beef consommé and lime.)
-Richard Widmark’s farewell gets a load of chuckles, too, as does a Chill Wills look-alike who ain’t goin’ alone—taking two Mexicans along for the fall.
-These screamers and other moments were previously seen in 1955’s The Last Command, Frank Lloyd’s economized tale of the battle that was meant to star Wayne; we’ll leave it to the litigators to decide the degree of theft.
+Yet he has one quick bit making this flag-waving botch worth seeing: as the Alamo is being overrun by Santa Anna’s troops and they’re shooting or bayonetting one American hero after another in Wayne-directed kissoffs, and knowing his own end is near after being stabbed and pumped with a few rounds of rifle fire, Harvey cracks his sword over his knee and throws half of it at his killers.
+Shameful to laugh so hard, but we have to be very thankful.
+(Larry didn’t take any guff from Wayne who, half-jokingly calling his co-star “the English fag,” not only liked him, he also enjoyed his taste in fine wines, champagne and caviar delivered to the Texas hellhole they were shooting in and became an imbiber of Bullshot, Larry’s specialty made from vodka, beef consommé and lime.)
+Richard Widmark’s farewell gets a load of chuckles, too, as does a Chill Wills look-alike who ain’t goin’ down alone—taking two Mexicans along for the fall.
+These screamers and other moments were previously seen in 1955’s The Last Command, Frank Lloyd’s economized tale of the battle meant to star Wayne; we’ll leave it to the litigators to decide the degree of theft.
 Composer Dmitri Tiomkin is at his usual in overusing the brass instruments, and his “Tennessee Babe” hits a new low for inappropriate use and nearly causes upchucking when we hear the lyrics “sugar won’t melt in your mouth,” while his Oscar-nominated “The Green Leaves of Summer” would be pleasingly melodic were it not for a few too many variations.
-In ways the whole score seems a primer for The Alamo the Musical.
+The whole score seems a primer for The Alamo the Musical.
 A great last shot—the fortress in twilight.
-John Wayne stirred up a fuss with his right-wing God & Guns Oscar campaigning, which he attempted to disavow, but it helped garner seven nominations, including best picture.
+Wayne stirred up a fuss with his right-wing God & Guns Oscar campaigning, which he attempted to disavow, though it helped garner seven nominations.
 Columnist Sidney Skolsky quipped, “It appears more people voted for The Alamo than have seen it.”
-The roadshow engagements did not do well; in Chicago, for example, opening at the Palace in late October, 1960, the patriotic hash squeaked through the Xmas season, closing weeks before noms were annouced.
-The “popular prices” run, with roughly twenty minutes cut, did much better.
+The 202 minute roadshow engagements did not do well; in Chicago, for example, opening at the Palace in late October, 1960, the patriotic hash barely made it through the Xmas season, closing weeks before box office-inducing noms were announced.
+Harming the initial rollout was the decision of United Artists executives to substitute a shorter version after critics bitched about length, infuriating big city audiences who bitched about being expected to pay full roadshow prices.
+(A few theater managers and projectionists quietly avoided the studio cut and accompanying ruckus by not running reel 9B—the “birthday party” sequence—minus complaints.)
+The “popular prices” run, with a Wayne-approved cut of thirty minutes, did much better.
 Filmed in TODD AO.
 At every level, the story behind the trouble-filled making of the movie is more interesting than anything on screen.
-Here’s a link to read more: http://widescreenmovies.org/WSM02/alamo.htm
+Here’s a link to read: http://widescreenmovies.org/WSM02/alamo.htm

 ROLL OVER IMAGE